TabbycatDebate/tabbycat/docs/features/data-importers.rst

 2. Write a subclass of ``BaseTournamentDataImporter``.
 3. Write the front-end interface.
 This will probably be a `Django management command <https://docs.djangoproject.com/en/1.9/howto/custom-management-commands/>`_.

 .. todo:: This page is incomplete.
-If you'd like to write your own tournament data importer, please contact Chuan-Zheng at `contact details on our GitHub repository page`_.
+If you'd like to write your own tournament data importer, please contact Chuan-Zheng using the contact details in the :ref:`authors` section.